 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Some internal joinery fittings including kitchen units are of an older style and have suffered some wear and tear in places.
+Notes Kitchen fittings are of an age and style where upgrading should now be anticipated.